multiplex55/Nim_Learning/README.md

 - Nim 1.6 or newer with `nimble` available on your `PATH`.
 - A C toolchain (GCC or Clang) for compiling native binaries.
-- Optional: the [nimx](https://github.com/yglukhov/nimx) runtime prerequisites (for example SDL2 libraries) required by your platform when exploring the GUI demo.

 ## Building and Running